Lebanon at the 2020 Summer Olympics

 Lebanon competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.

 It was the nation's eighteenth appearance at the Summer Olympics.
 Lebanon did not attend the 1956 Summer Olympics in Melbourne as a response to the Suez Crisis.
-During the opening ceremony countries marched in the order of traditional Japanese characters using Gojūon script and Russia removed from the standard list due to doping sanctions, Lebanon was placed last in the parade of nations before 2028 host nation United States and 2024 host nation France, and as well as the host nation Japan.
+During the opening ceremony countries marched in the order of traditional Japanese characters using Gojūon script and Russia was removed from the standard list due to doping sanctions, Lebanon was placed last in the parade of nations before 2028 host nation United States and 2024 host nation France, and as well as the host nation Japan.

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Lebanon received a universality slot from the World Athletics to send a male track and field athlete to the Olympics.